-Reports of student organization misconduct may be filed by following the steps outlined in Section 7, Reporting a Violation of the Code of Community Standards.
-All reports of student organization misconduct will be reviewed as outlined in Section 7, Reporting a Violation of the Code of Community Standards.
+Reports of student organization misconduct may be filed by following the steps outlined below, Reporting a Violation of the Code of Community Standards.
+All reports of student organization misconduct will be reviewed as outlined in Reporting a Violation of the Code of Community Standards.

-An individual may submit a report directly to the OCS by filling out an incident report on the OCS website or communitystandards [at] emerson.edu (sending an email) to the OCS directly.
+An individual may submit a report directly to the OCS by filling out an incident report on the OCS website or communitystandards [at] emerson.edu (sending an email)target="_blank" title="Email the Office of Community Standards" to the OCS directly.

-All reports will be reviewed in accordance with Section 7B, Reporting A Violation of the Code of Community Standards.
+All reports will be reviewed in accordance with the process outlined in the section titled Reporting A Violation of the Code of Community Standards.

 When the Office of Community Standards concludes that a report should be investigated prior to referral to the Student Conduct Process, the Office of Community Standards will follow the Investigative Process below.